The Lexington Area MPO is developing a pedestrian and bicycle plan to improve walking and biking conditions in Fayette County and Jessamine County.

-The Lexington Area Metropolitan Planning Organization (MPO), in conjunction with the Lexington-Fayette Urban County Government (LFUCG) and the Jessamine County Fiscal Court, have hired Alta Planning + Design, a national bicycle and planning firm, to prepare an update of the Lexington Area MPO Bicycle and Pedestrian Master Plan.
+The Lexington Area Metropolitan Planning Organization (MPO), in conjunction with the Lexington-Fayette Urban County Government (LFUCG) and the Jessamine County Fiscal Court, has hired Alta Planning + Design, a national bicycle and planning firm, to prepare the 2017 update of the Lexington Area MPO Bicycle and Pedestrian Master Plan.

-- Check the project website for news, meeting announcements, and project updates.
+- Check this website for news, meeting announcements, and project updates.

 - Take our user survey!

-- Spread the word so that we can reach as many residents as possible!
+- Spread the word so we can involve the whole community!

-- Outline strategies for education, encouragement and enforcement activities to create a more walkable and bikable community.
+- Create strategies for education, public encouragement, and enforcement to build a more walkable and bike-friendly community.

-In 2007, the Lexington Area MPO developed the first Bicycle and Pedestrian Master Plan for the two county urbanized area.
-The plan compiled a thorough evaluation of the road networks in Fayette and Jessamine County and provided a ranked list of bikeway and sidewalk projects.
-Over the last ten years, bikeway and pedestrian facility mileage has increased by 166%; however, there remain many gaps in the current network.
-Additionally, best practices in the planning and design of bicycle and pedestrian facilities has evolved since 2007, necessitating a fresh look at a plan to move forward.
+In 2007, the Lexington Area MPO developed the first Bicycle and Pedestrian Master Plan for Fayette and Jessamine County.
+The plan ranked a list of priority bikeway and sidewalk projects.
+Over the last ten years, our miles of bikeway and pedestrian pathways increased by 166%; however, there are still gaps in the current network.
+Additionally, design technology for planning bicycle and pedestrian infrastructure has evolved since 2007.
+It's time for a fresh look and a plan for what comes next.

-Check out the 2007 Bike & Pedestrian Master Plan Page.
+Check out the previous 2007 Bike & Pedestrian Master Plan page.